flarum/flarum-cli/README.md

 - `flarum-cli infra [MODULE] [PATH]`: Adds (or updates) infrastructure for some part of extension infrastructure.
 You can see all available modules by running `fl-dev infra --help`.

-**Audit**: These commands help you make sure your extension is up to date.
+**Audit**: These commands help you make sure your extension is up-to-date.

-- `flarum-cli audit infra [--monorepo] [--fix]` Check that infrastructure files are up to date for all enabled modules.
+- `flarum-cli audit infra [--monorepo] [--fix]` Check that infrastructure files are up-to-date for all enabled modules.

 **Backend/Frontend Boilerplate Generation**: These commands generate boilerplate code for different parts of an extension.